DoepDopiDope/WerewolvesCompany/README.md

 ## Planned updates

-Theses features are not implemented ye>t, but are planned:
+Theses features are not implemented yet, but are planned:
+- Permit adding/deleting a selected amount of roles: 'wc add werewolf 5' or 'wc del werewolf 5'
 - Disable pop-up when a body is placed in the ship.
 During playtests, this led to many times where this would reveal the werewolf.
 - When spectating, displaying the role of the spectated player
 - Change the Witch poison to actually poison the target.
 The poisoned player would start losing HP (after some time, to avoid revealing the Witch identity)